gradio-app/gradio/.changeset/two-spies-shine.md

 Previously, the `View API` page would always use the `predict` method of the python client.
 However, this would only return the first output for routes that stream results.

 API routes that stream results will now use the `submit` method as opposed to `predict`.
-This also highlights the new `wait` method of the python client, which lets block until a job is finished
+This also highlights the new `finish` method of the python client, which lets block until a job is finished

 ```python
 from gradio_client import Client